Age-Appropriate Career Education and the Expanded Core Curriculum

 The focus should be on building work experiences and refining talents and abilities that will be needed in future careers.
 Just like their peers, youths who are blind or low vision should be counseled to apply the technical, social, and self-management skills learned in the classroom to a variety of work situations.
 In doing so, these students start to recognize their strengths and needs.
 By developing awareness of their training needs, these students can create a course of study, or action plan, to pursue in postsecondary education or training.

 Why Teach Age-Appropriate Career Education as a Specific Area?

 If children receive career education and instruction in job seeking skills while they are in school, they increase their likelihood of finding a job once they leave school.
 This reflects the expected outcome of teaching career education; that students will find employment.

-Research also shows that early and repeated work experiences are important predictors of adult employment, especially for individuals who are blind or visually impaired.
-However, children and adolescents with visual impairments face unique challenges at each stage of the career development process (awareness, exploration, preparation, and placement).
+Research also shows that early and repeated work experiences are important predictors of adult employment, especially for individuals who are blind or low vision.
+However, children and adolescents with blindness or low vision face unique challenges at each stage of the career development process (awareness, exploration, preparation, and placement).

-Awareness: Children with visual impairments tend to have limited awareness of themselves and the world around them due to their inability to observe the environment.
+Children with blindness or low vision tend to have limited awareness of themselves and the world around them due to their inability to observe the environment.
 This casual observation allows children who are fully sighted to model the behavior of other children and adults in everyday activities.

 This includes everything from personal grooming to using tools and equipment to perform tasks.
 Casual observation also allows children with full sight to compare, reflect on, and refine their performance in home, school, and community roles.